Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 With ProGet teams can proxy packages from the [Anaconda OSS Package Repository](https://repo.anaconda.com/) and consume them in their projects as they would if they were pulling from the OSS package repository directly.

 The advantages of using ProGet for this are:
-* ProGet will cache packages allowing teams to access them even when the Anaconda package repository is down
+* ProGet will cache packages allowing teams to access them even when the Anaconda Packages repository is down
 * ProGet will show which packages are being downloaded and used frequently

 In this article, we'll explain how to create a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet that will proxy Conda packages from the public OSS Repository.

-We'll also look at how to create a private repository for when you also want to use internal packages, and how to create a package approval flow if you need to control which packages your team are using in production.
+We'll also look at creating a private repository for when you also want to use internal packages, and how to create a package approval flow if you need to control which packages your team are using in production.

 ## Step 1: Create a New Feed { #step-1 }